|Trail Features:||Outstanding Views|

 From the trailhead hikers will immediately make a right turn onto the Bear Lake Loop Trail.
 After a short walk along the eastern shore of Bear Lake you'll make another right turn onto the trail that leads towards Flattop Mountain.
 From here the trail passes through a nice aspen grove as it begins ascending the slopes of the Bierstadt Moraine.

-Roughly one-half mile from the trailhead you’ll reach the trail that leads to Bierstadt Lake and the Mill Creek Basin.
-Hikers should take a left at this junction to continue on towards Hallett Peak.
+Roughly one-half mile from the trailhead you'll reach the trail that leads to Bierstadt Lake and the Mill Creek Basin.
+Hikers should turn left at this junction to continue on towards Hallett Peak.

 From here the route begins heading due west.
-As it climbs higher you’ll have spectacular views of Longs Peak, the Keyboard of the Winds, Pagoda Peak and Chiefs Head Peak, looking towards the south.
+As it climbs higher you'll have spectacular views of Longs Peak, the Keyboard of the Winds, Pagoda Peak and Chiefs Head Peak as you look towards the south.

-At just over one mile from the trailhead hikers will reach the Flattop Mountain Trail junction, which forks off to the left and begins ascending the eastern slopes of the mountain.
+At just over one mile from the trailhead hikers will arrive at the Flattop Mountain Trail junction, which forks off to the left and begins ascending the eastern slopes of the mountain.

 According to Rocky Mountain National Park: A History, the Arapaho and Ute Indians likely traveled across the park using east-west routes such as Trail Ridge, Forest Canyon, Fall River and Flattop Mountain, in order to reach traditional hunting grounds on the Great Plains.
 The Arapaho Indians called the Flattop Mountain corridor "The Big Trail".
 At one time the Flattop Mountain Trail was also known as the Grand Trail.
 A pathway was formally constructed in 1925, was rehabilitated by the Civilian Conservation Corps in 1940, and is now currently listed on the National Register of Historic Places.

-Once on the Flattop Mountain Trail the climb becomes steeper, and the grade becomes moderately difficult almost all the way to the Flattop Mountain summit.
-Roughly 1.7 miles from the trailhead, at an elevation of 10,480 feet, hikers will reach the Dream Lake Overlook where you’ll have a great view of Longs Peak.
-This is also a great place to take a break.
+Once on the Flattop Mountain Trail the climb becomes steeper, and the grade becomes moderately difficult for much of the remaining route to the summit of Flattop Mountain.
+Roughly 1.7 miles from the trailhead, at an elevation of 10,480 feet, hikers will reach the Dream Lake Overlook where you'll have a great view of Longs Peak.
+This is also a great place to take an extended break.